Customize Consent Preferences

 Choose the bank according to your needs, then contact the bank directly to start an application.
 Usually, you will be informed with the document requirements, application procedures, fees, time frame, etc..
 We suggest you cross-check everything with the bank when you decide to proceed further.

-For the best guidance, the smartest method is to hire an agency who would take care of all the small details in the process and make sure you get the best as per your business needs.
+For the best guidance, the smartest method is to hire an agency.
+They take care of all the small details in the process and make sure you get the best as per your business needs.

 All information on this page and/or on any pages of startupregistry.hk is for reference only and remains subject to change.
 Startupr itself is neither responsible nor liable for any bank’s information or decision.